Semantic, Orthographic, and Phonological Biases in Humans' Wordle Gameplay: Data

 \section{Data}

 The human guess data was sourced from Reddit.
-The machine-generated guesses is obtained from Doddle, an open-source Wordle solver introduced earlier.
-Although an ideal comparison would be with the optimal model, due to computational limitations, this study opted for Doddle as the most practical alternative.
+The machine-generated guesses are obtained using Doddle, an open-source Wordle solver introduced earlier.
+Although an ideal comparison would be with the optimal model, the Doddle solver was chosen for computational reasons.
 It's important to note that the performance difference between the exact dynamic programming solution and the heuristic entropy solver is minimal: the exact solution achieves a minimum average of 3.421 guesses, while the heuristic-based solver has an average of 3.482 guesses for its minimax heuristic and 3.432 guesses for its entropy-based heuristic.
-Hence from this point forth, the heuristic entropy solver will be referred to as \textit{near-optimal}.
-Specifically, the near-optimal guesses are generated using Doddle as follows: for each human game-play, the algorithm will first gather the human first guess and generate the near-optimal second guess; then, it'll get the first two human guesses and generate the near-optimal third accordingly, and repeat this trend until human finishes the game.
-It is recognized that if the algorithm just followed their own guesses (i.e. generate its near-optimal first, then second based on its first and so on), it would quickly diverge from the human guessing routes, which make the comparison between them meaningless as now both the human and near-optimal algorithm have different previous state and known information.
+Doddle's heuristic min-entropy solver we use will be referred to as the \textit{near-optimal} strategy.